Everybody loves a novelty wave.

-The world is full of amazing tidal bores and indeed there have been loads of really brilliant videos documenting them flooding the internet for years now (like this on in China, this one from Indo and this one from the UK) however there’s something about this clip from 2011 that will stick with you.
+The world is full of amazing tidal bores and there have been loads of excellent videos documenting them flooding the internet for years now (like this on in China, this one from Indo and this one from the UK) however there’s something about this clip from 2011 that will stick with you.
 The scenery is incredible, the wave looks super fun, the surfing is stylish and understated and of course, like every other clip made by Kepa Acero, the whole thing emanates a sense of boundless positivity.

 3. JOB and friends on the Waimea River Wave

 When there’s heavy rainfall on Hawaii’s main island, the rivers flow faster down the mountains towards the sea.
 Sometimes, the locals decided to help one particular river on its journey by digging out a deep channel in the sand, creating numerous standing waves.
 Because of its proximity to proper surf spots, Waimea is probably the best place to see top ocean surfers trying their hand at novelty non-ocean waves.